5k at the LPGA to benefit Mercy Hospital

-(ROGERS, Ark. – KNWA) Events kicked off early at the NW Arkansas Championship on Saturday with a 5k at the Walmart AMP.
+(ROGERS, Ark. – KFTA) Events kicked off early at the NW Arkansas Championship on Saturday with a 5k at the Walmart AMP.

 Runners and walkers took to the starting line at 7:30 a.m.